exanauts/ExaPF.jl/README.md

 ### How to solve the power flow of a given MATPOWER instance?

-ExaPF solves the power flow equations of any power network with a Newton-Raphson algorithm:
+ExaPF solves the power flow equations of a power network with a Newton-Raphson algorithm:

 ```julia
 # Input file